What is joint mobilization?

 How is the joint mobilization done?

 The person is often placed in a comfortable position where they can relax and allow the problem joint to move freely in the desired direction.
-The Physiotherapist will use their hands to localize the joint in need, and apply graded amount of force through his hands in the appropriate direction.
-As you progress the physiotherapist may advance to the use of high speed mobilizations and high forced mobilization, all of which should remain pain-free or with minimal discomfort.
+The Physiotherapist will use their hands to localize the joint in need and apply a graded amount of force through his hands in the appropriate direction.
+As you progress the physiotherapist may advance to the use of high-speed mobilizations and high forced mobilization, all of which should remain pain-free or with minimal discomfort.